Tight Hamilton cycles in cherry quasirandom $3$-uniform hypergraphs: Introduction

-For the next pillar lemma $\cherry\;$-denseness is not required.
-Here a notion weaker from $\points\;$-dense will suffice; where the latter notion is the one essentially used in~\cite[Section~4]{RRS08}.
+For the next pillar lemma, $\cherry\;$-denseness is not required.
+Here, a weaker notion of {\sl denseness} suffices.
 Let $d,\rho \in (0,1]$ and let $H$ be an $n$-vertex $3$-graph.
 If

-holds for every $X \subseteq V(H)$ we say that $H$ is $(\rho,d)$-{\em dense}.
-If $\rho$ and $d$ are known to exist yet are not made explicit we say $H$ is $1${\em-set-dense}\footnote{If in addition to~\eqref{eq:set-dense} $H$ also satisfies its corresponding upper bound then $H$ is $\points\;$-quasirandom (see e.g.~\cite{weak}).}.
-The following lemma imposes no Dirac-type condition on the $3$-graph as well.
+holds for every $X \subseteq V(H)$, then $H$ is said to be $(\rho,d)$-{\em dense}.
+If $\rho$ and $d$ are known to exist yet are not made explicit, then we say that $H$ is $1${\em-set-dense}\footnote{If in addition to~\eqref{eq:set-dense} $H$ also satisfies its corresponding upper bound then $H$ is $\points\;$-quasirandom (see e.g.~\cite{weak}).}.
+The following lemma imposes no minimum degree conditions on the $3$-graph.
+It will be used in the proofs of both Theorem~\ref{thm:main} and Theorem~\ref{thm:main2}.